How to stop freezing up and start speaking up with your partner

 This was GOLD because we were finally in a position to rewire this pattern together in session before it could happen again in her real-life relationship.

-“Let’s go back and do it again,” I said, guiding us back into our movement experiment.
+“Let’s go back and do it again,” I prompted, guiding us back into our movement experiment.

 “Except, this time, I’d like for you to tell me the instant you start to feel anxious inside your body, even if it’s not obvious from the outside.”
 I added.